 1. Introduction .
-3
+2

-2. Generating the KPI Report on SESAME .
-3
+2. Generating the KPI Report on SESAME .3

 Journal Publications .
-6
+5

-Conference Publications .
-6
+Conference Publications .5

-PhD Degrees Awarded .
-6
+PhD Degrees Awarded .5

 Masters' Degrees Awarded .
-6
+5

-% Team Member Departures with Industry as a First Destination .
-7
+% Trainee Departures with Industry as a First Destination .6

-Number of spin-out companies founded .
-7
+Number of spin-out companies founded .6

-Number of licence agreements .
-7
+Number of licence agreements .6

 Number of participations in EU awards .
 7

 Number of participations as coordinator in EU funding calls .
-8
+7

 Number of ERC grants awarded .
-8
+7

 Number of EI Commercialisation awards .
-8
+7

 Funding from non-exchequer, non-commercial sources .
 8

+Education and Public Engagement .
+8

-Cost Share .
-9
+Cost Share .9

-3. Setting KPI targets 14
+3. Setting KPI targets1 ٤5

-Introduction
+1. Introduction

-SFI has identified 15 key performance indicators (KPIs) which align with the objectives of the Research Centres programme and with SFI's Agenda 2020.
+SFI has identified 16 key performance indicators (KPIs) which align with the objectives of the Research Centres programme and with SFI's Agenda 2020.
 Research Centres are asked to develop a set of ambitious, but realistic and achievable targets against these KPIs for each calendar year of operation of the Research Centre.
 These targets will be agreed in discussion with SFI and may be updated from time-to-time, with the agreement of SFI, following developments such as the securing of an SFI Spokes award or on the advice of external evaluation panels.

 The KPI table is presented below.
-There are 15 KPIs against which the Research Centres will be asked to set annual targets.
+There are 16 KPIs against which the Research Centres will be asked to set annual targets.
 Twelve of the KPI results can be captured directly from SESAME at any time.
 The three finance-related KPIs (marked in Red) are captured from the detailed financial reports which are submitted to the SFI Finance Director in March and Sept of each year.

 The Research Centres report twice a year on progress against their target KPIs.
 This is done through a combined KPI report in SESAME and financial reports which are submitted to the SFI Finance Director.
-Once the financial data is analysed and validated, SFI scientific staff will email the Research Centre Directors with a table containing the 15 KPI results against target.
+Once the financial data is validated, SFI scientific staff will email the Research Centre Directors with a table containing the 16 KPI results against target.
 Cumulative results of the Research Centre's overall KPI performance up to that date are also circulated.
 This KPI table should be discussed and approved at the Governance Committee meetings.

-2045 KDI T 2045 KDI D II

-2015 KPI Target 2015 KPI Result
+KPI Target KPI Result

 Journal Publications

 Conference Publications

 MSc/MEng Graduates

 PhD Graduates

 % Trainee departures with industry as first destination

 participations in major EU initiatives

 coordinations in major EU initiatives

 ERC awards granted

 Funding from non-exchequer, non-commercial sources

 Cash in Bank

 % Industry Cost Share (cash)

 % Industry Cost Share (total)

 spin out companies formed

 EI commercialisation awards

 licence agreements

+% Team members engaged in EPE activities per year

-Generating the KPI Report on SESAME
+2. Generating the KPI Report on SESAME